 Veteran assistant spent last seven years at Georgia and Nevada

-Kwanza Johnson is entering his second season as an assistant coach for the TCU men's basketball program after arriving from Georgia in Spring 2013.
+Kwanza Johnson is entering his third season as an assistant coach for the TCU men's basketball program after arriving from Georgia in Spring 2013.
 A veteran assistant at the college level, he brought 16 years experience with him to TCU.

 Prior to 2013-14, Johnson spent the previous seven years coaching alongside head coach Mark Fox, a former assistant for Trent Johnson, at both Georgia (2009-13) and Nevada (2006-09).

 Johnson was part of Fox's original staff at Georgia that built the Bulldogs into an NCAA tournament qualifier in just its second season on campus in 2010-11.
 The squad posted its most victories (21) and first NCAA bid in nine years while breaking into the national top-25 for the first time since 2003.

 Johnson tutored several frontcourt standouts during his time in Athens, including 2011 NBA Draft choices and All-SEC selections Trey Thompkins and Travis Leslie.
 Johnson also worked with Bulldogs guard Kentavious Caldwell-Pope, the 2013 SEC Player of the Year and No. 8 pick in the 2013 NBA Draft.